6. Continuous probability distributions#

 ../_images/normalpdf-1.png

-A course in statistics (which, again, this one is not, we are merely making an illustration here), may tell us that the sample arithmetic mean \(\bar{x}\) and standard deviation \(s\) are natural, statistically well-behaving estimators of the said parameters: if all observations would really be drawn independently from \(\mathrm{N}(\mu, \sigma)\) each, then we expect \(\bar{x}\) and \(s\) to be equal to, more or less, \(\mu\) and \(\sigma\) (the larger the sample size, the smaller the error).
+A course in mathematical statistics, may tell us that the sample arithmetic mean \(\bar{x}\) and standard deviation \(s\) are natural, statistically well-behaving estimators of the said parameters.
+If all observations are really drawn independently from \(\mathrm{N}(\mu, \sigma)\) each, then we will expect \(\bar{x}\) and \(s\) to be equal to, more or less, \(\mu\) and \(\sigma\).
+Furthermore, the larger the sample size, the smaller the error.

 Recall the heights (females from the NHANES study) dataset and its bell-shaped histogram in Figure 4.2.